Physical properties of soil: Colour

 Soil colour is often the first impression one has when viewing soil.
 Striking colours and contrasting patterns are especially noticeable.
 The Red River of the South carries sediment eroded from extensive reddish soils like Port Silt Loam in Oklahoma.
 The Yellow River in China carries yellow sediment from eroding loess soils.
 Mollisols in the Great Plains of North America are darkened and enriched by organic matter.
 Podsols in boreal forests have highly contrasting layers due to acidity and leaching.

 In general, color is determined by the organic matter content, drainage conditions, and degree of oxidation.
 Soil color, while easily discerned, has little use in predicting soil characteristics.
 It is of use in distinguishing boundaries of horizons within a soil profile, determining the origin of a soil's parent material, as an indication of wetness and waterlogged conditions, and as a qualitative means of measuring organic, iron oxide and clay contents of soils.
 Color is recorded in the Munsell color system as for instance 10YR3/4 Dusky Red, with 10YR as hue, 3 as value and 4 as chroma.
 Munsell color dimensions (hue, value and chroma) can be averaged among samples and treated as quantitative parameters, displaying significant correlations with various soil and vegetation properties.

 Soil color is primarily influenced by soil mineralogy.
 Many soil colours are due to various iron minerals.
 The development and distribution of colour in a soil profile result from chemical and biological weathering, especially redox reactions.
 As the primary minerals in soil parent material weather, the elements combine into new and colourful compounds.
 Iron forms secondary minerals of a yellow or red colour, organic matter decomposes into black and brown humic compounds, and manganese and sulfur can form black mineral deposits.
 These pigments can produce various colour patterns within a soil.
 Aerobic conditions produce uniform or gradual colour changes, while reducing environments (anaerobic) result in rapid colour flow with complex, mottled patterns and points of colour concentration.

 Resistivity

 Soil resistivity is a measure of a soil's ability to retard the conduction of an electric current.
 The electrical resistivity of soil can affect the rate of corrosion of metallic structures in contact with the soil.
 Higher moisture content or increased electrolyte concentration can lower resistivity and increase conductivity, thereby increasing the rate of corrosion.
-Soil resistivity values typically range from about 1 to 100000 Ω·m, extreme values being for saline soils and dry soils overlaying cristalline rocks, respectively.
+Soil resistivity values typically range from about 1 to 100000 Ω·m, extreme values being for saline soils and dry soils overlaying crystalline rocks, respectively.